 Septic Tanks constructed of concrete, metal, concrete blocks or other material of similar nature, size of which shall be:

 Two bedroom home 1000 gallons minimum

 Three bedroom home 1250 gallons minimum

 Four bedroom home 1500 gallons minimum

 All waste water must run through septic tanks including laundry, kitchen, lavatory, etc.

 Individual laterals shall not be less than 90 feet or more than 100 feet in length.
 There shall be a separation of six (6) feet between laterals.

 Trench bottom and tile lines shall have a fall of 2 to 4 inches per 100 feet and shall be 10 inches in depth.

 Lateral lines shall be constructed for continual flow, or if desired, use of absorption fields will be accepted.

 Absorption field not less than 6 feet long, 4 feet wide, and not more than 6 feet deep, shall be available at the end of each lateral line.
 The last tile must lie in the absorption field with high rock below and above the tile with building or tar paper over the grade, and back fill of earth over paper, with an overfill of four to six inches for settlement.

 Owner is required to provide a sketch with percolation times to the County Health Department for evaluation and recommendations, prior to receiving a permit for construction of an individual sewage system.

-SECTION 14 WIRELESS COMMUNICATIONS TOWERS: Wireless communication and other telecommunications towers may be permitted as a conditional use when reviewed and approved by the Planning Commission and Governing Body subject to such conditions as they may require subject to the following requirements:
+SECTION 14 WIRELESS COMMUNICATIONS TOWERS: Wireless communication and other telecommunications towers may be permitted as a special use when reviewed and approved by the Board of Zoning Appeals subject to such conditions as they may require and subject to the following requirements:

 1. The minimum distance from any lot or property line to any tower, pole or other support structure shall be the total maximum height of the tower, pole or other support structure plus attached antennas.